spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 The Cargo Bay is contested territory, though open combat has settled into an uneasy stalemate.
 Each deck’s hatch is locked or barricaded and guarded by the faction that controls that deck.
 Anyone traversing the length of the tunnel will be challenged by the guards they pass, and it won’t take much to spark a firefight.

-There are maintenance hatches scattered the length of the tunnel, allowing Ops Union access to machinery and equipment that runs the station.
-These hatches are locked and access is restricted to Ops Union members.
+There are maintenance hatches scattered the length of the tunnel, allowing #OpsUnion access to machinery and equipment that runs the station.
+These hatches are locked and access is restricted to #OpsUnion members.

 Near each deck hatch is an automated custodial shed, housing cleaning drones controlled by the Ship AI as well as cleaning supplies and automated garbage collection points, small low-pressure hatches that suck garbage into a compactor, where it’s compressed and fired into orbit to burn up on re-entry.